 Yes, all pipdig themes are compliant with GDPR.
 So that’s one less thing you need to worry about 🙌

 All of our themes escape and sanitize data to ensure security and protect data that passes through the theme’s code (you can read more about that here if you’re feeling geeky).
-If you are using a theme from another provider, we strongly recommend reaching out to them for assurance.
-Ensuring GDPR compliance is not an easy task and may be missed by less experienced development teams or less reputable companies.
+If you are using a theme from another provider, we recommend reaching out to them to check.
+Ensuring GDPR compliance is not an easy task and may be missed by less experienced development teams.

 Finally, share this guide!
 The more bloggers that make their sites GDPR compliant, the safer our online community will become.
 If we all work together we can make the internet a safer place for our data.